Home » Health & Fitness » How to Start Running When Overweight

 A male runner jogging on a leaf-covered trail in a forest during autumn, representing an active lifestyle amidst nature.

-Preventing Injuries: Listen to Your Body
+Prevent Injuries: Listen to Your Body and Build Strength

 • Plantar fasciitis: Pain in the heel or bottom of the foot.
 Often worse in the morning or after periods of rest.